 Unless otherwise noted, membership data presented in this publication are those reported by congregations to the Office of the General Assembly and are from the Session Annual Statistical Report.
 Ministerial data are reported by stated clerks of presbyteries.
-Data on candidates for ministry are from the Office of Vocation.
-Notations on sources appear on each financial table.
+Data on candidates for ministry are from the Office of Preparation for Ministry/Examinations.